extend

 Throws

-if no function named name exists, or if any explicit parameter beyond super does not match an original parameter
+if no function named name exists, or if any explicit parameter does not match an original parameter

 Wiki page